-This Council requires that strongly supports the use of carbon neutral alternatives are found to replace when installing heating systems into newly acquired assets or existing council owned assets replacing existing heating systems in Council owned properties assets.
+This Council requires that strongly supports the use of carbon neutral alternatives are found to replace when installing heating systems into newly acquired assets or existing council owned assets replacing existing heating systems in Council owned properties assets, rather than replacing gas boilers with new gas boilers.
 There are systems available and research for alternatives to suit a variety of properties should start now, so that Arun District Council is never again in the position of having to renew a gas boiler so Officers are instructed to incorporate this into the Housing Revenue Account (HRA) Business Plan and other strategies for the management of our assets so we can work towards the removal of all gas boilers in the interests of this Council reaching its target of net zero emissions.